 - Lead associate representing a global pharmaceutical company in a False Claims Act investigation alleging GMP violations.

 - Lead associate representing medical device company in a Department of Justice investigation into criminal FDCA allegations and False Claims Act liability.

-- Representing practice management company in a multi-state U.S. Attorney investigation alleging anti-kickback and false claims violations.
+- Represented practice management company in a multi-state U.S. Attorney investigation alleging anti-kickback and false claims violations.

-- Representing private equity firm and its portfolio company in internal investigation concerning FCPA and international risk issues.
+- Represented private equity firm and its portfolio company in internal investigation concerning FCPA and international risk issues.